Skip to main content

 4. Compare prices between pharmacies

 Pharmacies charge different prices for the same medication.
 For high-priced medications, these price differences can amount to hundreds of dollars.
-If shopping around is too time-consuming, rely on discount pharmacies, online mail-order pharmacies or those connected to big discount retailers.
+If shopping around is too time-consuming, rely on discount pharmacies, online mail-order pharmacies, or those connected to big discount retailers.

 5. Ask the prescriber about other weight loss medications

 There are other prescription medications that are FDA-approved to help people lose weight and keep it off.
 All are premium-priced brand-name drugs, but they are all less expensive than Saxenda.
 Some may be covered by insurance plans that do not cover Saxenda.
 They do work differently than Saxenda and have different side effects.
-However, if they haven’t been tried yet, get medical advice about starting with these less expensive alternatives first.
+However, if they haven’t been tried, get medical advice about starting with these less expensive alternatives first.

 Lea este artículo en español aquí.